 - I only drink wine or beer, not the hard stuff

-- Could it be possible that this person sees things about you that you do not?
+- Could it be possible that the person worried about you sees things about you that you do not?

-- Are there elements of truth in what people are saying about drinking too much?
+- Are there elements of truth in what people are saying about you drinking too much?